cap-js/cap-operator-plugin/README.md

 ```
 > During `cds build`, the plugin will copy the templates folder into the final chart.

-> [!CAUTION]
-> **[Experimental]** To add a chart folder with the values.yaml prefilled with the design-time deployment details from the mta and mta extensions, use:
->```sh
-> cds add cap-operator --add-with-mta <mta-yaml-file-path> --add-with-mta-extensions <mta-ext-yaml-file-path>
->```
-> If you have multiple mta extensions, you can pass them as a comma-separated string in the order that they should be merged.

 3. Once executed, the chart folder or chart folder with templates will be added to your project directory.

 4. Update the `values.yaml` file with your design-time deployment details according to `values.schema.json`.
 You can either use any YAML schema validation extension or run the following command to ensure correctness: